Invoices-Manager/Invoices-Manager-Windows/README.md

 # CHANGELOG

+## v1.1.3.2
+- Now you can sort the date (from new to old or old to new)

 ## v1.1.3.1
 - From SaveAs Window made the font size bigger so you can see everything better
 - Font color was adjusted (Windows LightMode users still see everything a bit strange, will be fixed soon)